- Download our Doha Schools Guide

 Metro

-Doha’s metro is efficient, air-conditioned and clean, while the regularly updated Qatar Rail app and website are useful for information on schedules, and allow passengers to register and top up their travel cards.
+Doha’s metro is efficient, air-conditioned, and clean.
+The regularly updated Qatar Rail app and website provide information on schedules and allow passengers to register and top up their travel cards.

 Trains

 Like the city of Lusail itself, the Lusail Light Rail Transit system is very much still a work in progress.
-The network will eventually connect Lusail and Doha, making for easy commuting between the two.
-Additionally, the Msheireb Tram is a transport network in Msheireb Downtown of Doha, featuring a single 1.2-mile (2-km) closed-loop track system with nine stops, operating three hydrogen vehicles.
+The network will eventually connect Lusail and Doha, making it easy to commute between the two.
+Additionally, the Msheireb Tram is a transport network in Msheireb Downtown of Doha, featuring a 1.2-mile (2-km) closed-loop track system with nine stops, operating three hydrogen vehicles.

 For more on Qatar's metro and rail system, see Doha Metro & Tram.